In the field

 The Gouldian Finch is endangered in Queensland – close to extinction.
 Hardly any birds have been seen in the state the last couple of decades, and nearly all research has been done on populations in the Northern Territory.
 It has been my dream to find and study the Gouldian Finch in Queensland.
 Six years after seeing them in the wild in the Northern Territory we started finding them in Queensland late 2017.
 In February 2018, together with Dr. Ray Pierce, I found a population of 100+ Gouldian Finch.
-We have been following up on the population and are working hard to turn this into a conservation and study project for this endangered bird in Queensland.
+We have been following up on the population and have managed to turn this into study project for this endangered bird in Queensland.

 For videos of wild Queensland Gouldian finches, click the "videos" link at the top of this page.